 Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems.

-rings and wells.
-As water travels over the surface of the land or through radioactive material, and can pick up substances resulting from the
+oirs, springs and wells.
+As water travels over the surface of Is and, in some cases, radioactive material, and can pick up